 Function Description BEACON_RDLL_GENERATE Hook used to implement basic Reflective Loader replacement.

-Function Description BEACON_RDLL_SIZE This hook is called when preparing beacons and allows the user to configure more than 5 KB space for their reflective loader (up to 100KB).
+BEACON_RDLL_SIZE This hook is called when preparing beacons and allows the user to configure more than 5 KB space for their reflective loader (up to 100KB).
+This hook can also be used to remove the entire space for the reflective loader.
 BEACON_RDLL_GENERATE_LOCAL Hook used to implement advanced Reflective Loader replacement.
 Additional arguments provided include Beacon ID, GetModuleHandleA address, and GetProcAddress address.